immsrini/al-folio/_pages/about.md

 social: true
 ---

-I work as Machine Learning Lead at [Paytm Labs, Canada.](https://www.paytm.ca/)
+I work as a Machine Learning Lead at [Paytm Labs, Canada.](https://www.paytm.ca/)

 We build interesting engineering solutions to tackle scale challenges and deploy efficient models & pipelines.
-Our research/engineering directions are generally towards language understanding extending to Indic/low resolution settings, dialogue systems, graph representations & networks, speech systems, recommendations, online advertising, auctions strategies and select vision problems.
+Our research/engineering directions are generally towards language understanding extending to Indic/low-resolution settings, dialogue systems, graph representations & networks, speech systems, recommendations, online advertising, auctions strategies, and select vision problems.

 In a prior life, I enjoyed working at [NVIDIA Corporation](https://www.nvidia.com/en-us/) as a Senior Solutions Architect for Machine Learning Systems where I had the opportunity to collaborate with organizations in building deep models, ML platforms, systems and pipelines for training and inferencing workloads on GPUs.

-Before the awesome time at NVIDIA, I was a co-founder of [Market Learning Labs](http://marketlearning.io/) where we built developer tools for computer vision and NLU applications that utlimately failed due to non-functional GTM.
+Before the awesome time at NVIDIA, I was a co-founder of [Market Learning Labs](http://marketlearning.io/) where we built developer tools for computer vision and NLU applications that ultimately failed due to non-functional GTM.
 I was very fortunate to start my career as a Research Assistant at the Indian Institute of Science, Bangalore where we worked on Indic language OCR and TTS systems.

-I'm an active [IEEE](https://www.ieee.org/) volunteer contributing back to the engineering fraternity for about a decade now.
-Presently, I serve the Toronto Section as Membership Development coordinator.
+I’m an active [IEEE](https://www.ieee.org/) volunteer contributing back to the scientific community for about a decade now.
+Presently, I serve as the Chair, Membership Development Committee at the Toronto Section.

-Outside of ML, I have a keen interest in studying the structure of societies, biographies, how economics are built/structured, and Indic classical music.
-I spend disproportionate amount of time on horology, writing instruments, blades, and leather craft.
+Outside of ML, I have a keen interest in studying the structure of societies, biographies, how economies are built/structured, and Indic classical music.
+I spend a disproportionate amount of time on horology, writing instruments, blades, and leathercraft.

-I used to live in (still) beautiful and *orginal* part of Bangalore closer to CTR's benne dose and Veena store's idli chutney before moving to Toronto.
-Being from the south, I love my filter kapi (not coffee!) and can be brided with a good one.
+I used to live in (still) beautiful and *original* part of Bangalore closer to CTR’s benne dose and Veena store’s idli chutney before moving to Toronto.
+Being from the south, I love my filter kapi (yes, not coffee!) and can be brided with a good one.

 <!---
 Mukundhan Srinivasan is a Senior Solutions Architect - Machine Learning Systems at NVIDIA Corp.
 He works alongside engineers and researchers from enterprises, R&D labs, startups and academia in designing and applying the science of machine learning at scale.